Integration with Pelion Device Management

 Build and run the program to connect your device.
-When your device goes online, you can see it in Device Management Portal.
+When your device goes online, you can see it in the Pelion Device Management portal.

-Once you've flashed the initial program to your device (over USB), you can start using Device Management to remotely update new versions of the program.
+Once you've flashed the initial program to your device (over USB), you can start using Pelion Device Management to remotely update new versions of the program.

 To update your device:

 Make changes to your program.

-In the Device Management pane, click Push to device.
+In the Pelion Device Management view, click Push to device.
 Mbed Studio:

 Builds the program as a new image, which does not include the bootloader (that was only needed for the initial program).

 Creates a manifest for the update, signed with your private key.

-Uploads the image and manifest to Device Management and updates all connected devices that match the class ID and vendor ID listed in the manifest.
+Uploads the image and manifest to Pelion Device Management and updates all connected devices that match the class ID and vendor ID listed in the manifest.

 Mbed Studio reports the number of successfully updated devices.

 Note: The vendor and class IDs are randomly generated on your machine as part of the PDM configuration process, so it is highly unlikely that the update will target anyone else's device.
 You can also set these manually.

 You can see your update image, manifest and campaign in the Firmware update menu of the Pelion Device Management portal.

 Using a new update certificate fails

 If you need to change your program's update certificate, or if you're using the same development board to test more than one application (each application should have its own update certificate), you will need to erase your board's storage; the certificate is not erased in the normal process of reflashing a board.
 You can do this by:

-r: Focus on the serial monitor pane and press R.
+r: Focus on the Serial Monitor view and press R.